domxjs/domxjs.github.io/state-management.md

 - Most beginners complain about excessive boilerplate.
 - Asynchronous code with thunks and sagas feels clunky and non intuitive for such a common and simple need.
-- Does not reduce view data coupling, any component can access any part of the state.
+- It does not reduce view data coupling; any component can access any part of the state.
 - RTK toolkit reduces boilerplate but adds complexity and indirection
+- Steep learning curve.